 What are the Symptoms of a Heart Attack in women?

-Chest discomfort is the most common symptom of heart attack in both women and men.
-The pain or tightness in the chest is usually centrally located in the chest (or slightly to the left side), made worse by stress or physical activity and gets better when at rest.
+Chest discomfort is the most common symptom of a heart attack in both women and men.
+The pain or tightness in the chest is usually centrally located in the chest (or slightly to the left side), made worse by stress or physical activity, and gets better when at rest.
 The intensity of the discomfort can range from mild to “feeling like an elephant is sitting on my chest.”

 Women are much more likely to have a heart attack without experiencing chest discomfort than men.
 It is important to know that heart attacks can occur without any chest discomfort at all.